burtlo/yard-cucumber/README.md

 Roadmap
 -------

-**Version 1**

-Current feature set is all that I had planned for this first release.

-**1. Users are able to search by Feature, Tags, and Scenario.**
-**2. Feature pages are displayed in a decently formatted HTML representation** **3.
-Tag pages display all the Features and scenarios that currently employ the tag.**
-**4. Steps link to Step definitions.
-Step definitions show all uses.**

-Subsequent updates are fixes or enhancements to the fundamental structure behind the scenes.
-Lsegal, has been extremely helpful in assisting me with the re-organization and refinement of this first release.

 **Future Feature Ideas**

 **1. Users are able to search Features, Scenarios, and Tags in a unified search box.**